colin-a-smyth/colin-a-smyth.github.io/actionPlan.md

     - Note the limitations of the model.

 5. Finished/unfinished paths
-    - Graph (like wikiwomen) with the proportions of finished and unfinished but done with plotly, hover for more details by region.
+    - ~~Graph (like wikiwomen) with the proportions of finished and unfinished but done with plotly, hover for more details by region.~~
     - Results are obvious if we do not remove the confounder of article length/article with a lot of links.
     - Maybe there is human bias that is reinforcing the results but we cannot see.
     - Length/Time: Graph .....?
     - Similar bias here based on length of articles.
     - Maybe we should describe the hubs, and see if the users do find the hubs (they do).

+6. Occurances of a country in a path.

+    - ~~Add error bars.~~
+    - Representative of how players use the countries.
+    - Should we remove the 'hubs' or match slightly better to get a real look at things?

-6. Regression
+7. Regression
     - Can we do a regression to see what factors actually influence the players pathways?

-7. Ethics
+8. Ethics
     - Something short about ethics of analysing as we do.
     - Notes on how wiki articles are generated, and on who the editors are.

-8. Conclusion
+9. Conclusion
     - Dataset is biased towards high income countries and against places like Micronesia and Polynesia.
     - This dataset could work for an LLM for the US but not for other regions, should be considered before training a model!